Coronavirus: Delhi health minister says 24 more who attended mosque event have tested positive

 Ten more who returned to the Andaman and Nicobar Islands have tested positive.

 “We are not certain of the number but it is estimated that 1500-1700 people had assembled at Markaz building,” Jain told reporters.
-“As many as 1,033 people have been evacuated so far – 334 of them have been sent to hospital and [around] 700 sent to quarantine .”
+“As many as 1,033 people have been evacuated so far – 334 of them have been sent to hospital and [around] 700 sent to quarantine.”

-Jain said the organisers of the event had committed a serious crime.
+The Delhi health minister said the organisers of the event had committed a serious crime.
 He said the Disaster Management Act and Contagious Diseases Act was in place in Delhi when the gathering was held.
 Jain said he has written to Lieutenant Governor Anil Baijal to take strict action against the organisers, and that the Delhi government would file a first information report against them.

 Delhi Chief Minister Arvind Kejriwal had on Monday ordered a police case against the mosque administration for endangering hundreds of lives.